bagder/daniel.haxx.se/about.md

 Around this time I installed my first Linux systems at work, and we fired up our first public web servers and more.
-As I had experience from various other unixes from before, Linux wasn't particularly challenging to install but was still way more interesting due to its price and level of freedom.
+As I had experience from various other unixes from before, Linux was not particularly challenging to install but was still way more interesting due to its price and level of freedom.

 I had more or less taken over as leader of the httpget project when I found